 The Orange Flower is back with double energy and even stronger voices!
 Join us in celebrating women’s voices.
 Register Now

-A handy roundup of interesting new books in October 2018 by Indian women authors (and a couple by non-Indian authors that we think are a must-read), that can be added to your to-be-read list.
+A handy roundup of interesting new books for November 2018 by Indian women authors (and one by a non-Indian author that we think is a must-read), that can be added to your to-be-read list.

 Stay updated with our Weekly Newsletter or Daily Summary - or both!